Markus Schubert: Schalke 04

 On 5 July 2019, Schubert joined Schalke 04 on a four-year contract.

 On 15 December 2019, he made his Bundesliga debut in a 1–0 home win against Eintracht Frankfurt when he came on for Amine Harit in the 69th minute after goalkeeper Alexander Nübel received a red card.
 Following a string of poor performances by Nübel, who had already announced his move to Bayern Munich, he was permanently replaced by Schubert, who spent the rest of the season as Schalke's main goalkeeper.
 Prior to the 2020–2021 season, he was demoted to substitute keeper, with coach David Wagner electing to field Ralf Fährmann instead, who had previously been out on a loan.

 On 30 September 2020, he joined Eintracht Frankfurt on a year-long loan.
 Schalke, in turn, loaned Frederik Rønnow from Frankfurt, who took Schubert's place and went on to become the club's primary goalkeeper for the season.

 Vitesse

 On 14 July 2021, Schubert signed for three years with Vitesse.

+Paderborn

+On 27 May 2024, Schubert signed with 2.
+Bundesliga club SC Paderborn for the 2024–25 season.